Kaifolog/TME/README.md

 You **have to** read the <a href="https://github.com/Kaifolog/TME/raw/master/instruction.pdf">instruction</a>.
 It describes emulator command language, building and many other important aspects.

-As you see,a large number of drawbacks of its counterparts is fixed.

-## **First of all**
-You **have to** read the <a href="https://github.com/Kaifolog/TME/raw/master/instruction.pdf">instruction</a>.
-It describes emulator command language, building and many other important aspects.

 ## Example
 [ [`examples/HelloWorld.txt`](examples/HelloWorld.txt) ]
 ```